 Keeping bees requires an investment upfront in supplies.
 Once you've decided on the type of hive, you'll need to purchase that, but you'll also need a few bee tools, some protective clothing, and feeding supplies.
 You can also brush up on your bee information by reading some beginner beekeeping books.

 04 of 05

 Introduce Bees to the Hive

 Now comes the fun part!
-Your bees have arrived and it's time to set up the hive and get them settled.
-This step-by-step will show you how to safely and comfortably introduce the bees to their new home.
+Your bees have arrived, and it's time to set up the hive and get them settled.
+You need to safely and comfortably introduce the bees to their new home.
 Then, sit back and let them settle in while you observe the comings and goings.
 So much fun!Continue to 5 of 5 below.

 05 of 05

 Month by month, season by season, bees need ongoing care.
 But they don't require a huge time investment.
-It's important that you check on them somewhat frequently, but observation is a good percentage of what you'll do to keep your bees happy.
+You must check on them somewhat frequently, but observation is a good percentage of what you'll do to keep your bees happy.
 Just watching hive activity can be relaxing and informative.
 You can organize beekeeping tasks by the season, from setting the bees up in spring to harvesting honey, to preparing the hive for winter.